CyberSource/cybersource-plugins-saphybris/documentation/sap-commerce.md

 Only Microform, Secure Acceptance Web/Mobile and Silent Order POST are implemented as part of SAP Commerce reference implementation.

-See "Payer Authentication" section from current document for payer Check Enrolment and Validation operations (a.k.a.
+See "Payer Authentication" section from current document for payer Setup , Enrolment and Validation operations (a.k.a.
 3D secure).

 ## Token Management Service